bdefner/bdefner/README.md

 #### Current projects

 Currently, I am developing an easy to use Analytical Hierarchy Process (AHP) app: A structured technique for organizing and analyzing complex decisions, based on mathematics and psychology.
-The app is created with react, next.js and postgreSQL and is planned to be available as an alpha-release by the end of the month.
+The app is created with react, next.js and postgreSQL and is planned to be available as an alpha-release by the end of this year.
 If you are interested, you can see the current status here: [Easy Decide](https://github.com/bdefner/easy-decision)

 Besides that, I am working on a full stack app "Tasks and Treats", build with react native, next.js, node.js and postgreSQL.
 It's an get-things-done tool that's fun to use :) I feel honored, if you want to check it out: [Frontend](https://github.com/bdefner/tasks-and-treats-react-native-project) | [Backend](https://github.com/bdefner/tasks-and-treats-backend)
 Or, you can watch a [3 minutes video introduction](https://www.dropbox.com/s/g0i9t5yneova36m/tasks%20and%20treats%20project%20.mp4?dl=0)